My TURBT Experience

 I had no bladder cancer symptoms

-Cystoscopy followed by a TURBT
+Cystoscopy followed by my first TURBT

 The first step was a cystoscopy in the office environment.
 This is where a tube/catheter is inserted into your bladder that has a camera at the end of it so your physician has a clear view of what is going on.
 Of course, they found my tumor.
 I was told I would have to have a TURBT to remove the tumor.